-The Company's liquidity risk from financial instruments is minimal as excess cash is held in current bank accounts and it holds minimal accounts receivable.
+The Company's liquidity risk from financial instruments is minimal as excess cash is held in current bank accounts.

 The Company's use of cash is currently and is expected to continue to be focused on two principal areas, namely the funding of its general and administrative expenditures and the funding of its exploration and evaluation activities.
 Exploration and evaluation activities include the cash components of the cost of acquiring and exploring the Company's mineral claims.
-For the last twelve-month period ending December 31, 2018, corporate head office costs are estimated to average less than \$200,000 per quarter.
+For the first three-month period ending March 31, 2019, corporate head office costs are estimated to average less than \$200,000 per quarter.
 The \$200,000 covers salaries and benefits, consulting fees, administrative and general, reporting issuer costs, accounting fees, professional fees and insurance.